Deanmv/Dissertation/README.md

 First you will need to install Siri Proxy and when up and running drop this plugin into your Siri Proxy Plug-ins folder, e.g:

-'~/SiriProxy/plugins'
+`~/SiriProxy/plugins`

-There you will need to create the folder 'SiriProxy-Logic' and then put the files from this repo into that folder.
+There you will need to create the folder `SiriProxy-Logic` and then put the files from this repo into that folder.

 Configuiring
 ------------

 This plug-in uses "osascript" to open AppleScript files that I have created to run the commands within Logic.
 Make sure that the AppleScript files are saved in:

-'/SiriProxy-Logic/lib/osafiles/'
+`/SiriProxy-Logic/lib/osafiles/`

 Also you will need to change your 'config.yml' file in:

-'~/.siriproxy'
+`~/.siriproxy`

 Please see configuration.yml for details.